iqnite/msix-no-cert/installer/README.txt

-To install this program, run the "install.exe" file and follow the instructions.
+To install this program, first extract the ZIP archive, then run the "install.exe" file and follow the instructions.